j-easy/easy-rules/README.md

 }
 ```

 This is the hello world of Easy Rules.
-You can find other examples like the [FizzBuzz tutorial](https://github.com/j-easy/easy-rules/wiki/fizz-buzz) in the wiki.
+You can find other examples like the [FizzBuzz](https://github.com/j-easy/easy-rules/wiki/fizz-buzz) or [WebApp](https://github.com/j-easy/easy-rules/wiki/web-app) tutorials in the wiki.

 ## Quick links